tanyalrogers/RREAS/README.md

 The ERDDAP data can be loaded in the same way using `load_erddap()`.
-This function has no arguments (the dataset does not include data from the inactive stations or the early suveys).
+This function has no arguments (the dataset does not include data from the inactive stations or the early surveys).

 Note that using any of the `load_xxx()` functions will overwrite whatever tables currently exist in your global environment.